Impact Mapping — How To Use It

-The "How" part describes the impacts of our product or service: "How do we want to change the behavior?", "How could our actors’ behavior change to help us achieve our goal?", "Which behavior is most likely to get us to our goal?".
+The "How" part describes the impacts of our product or service: "How do we want to change the behaviour?", "How could our actors’ behaviour change to help us achieve our goal?", "Which behaviour is most likely to get us to our goal?".

 Focus on what the actors most likely would do to support us to reach our goal, not everything they ‘can’ do.
-Consider behavior that could potentially — or on purpose — hinder us as well.
+Consider behaviour that could potentially — or on purpose — hinder us as well.

 Write each “who” on a sticky note, and group them to the goals.

-By answering the question "What can we do to support the behavior change?" we find our “deliverables”.
+By answering the question "What can we do to support the behaviour change?" we find our “deliverables”.
 With this approach, we put the deliverables in the context of "Who it’s for?", and "Why it’s important".

 If we design a technical product or service, these deliverables are the features and functionalities of the intended system themselves and related organisational activities.

 If we use impact mapping instead as a general problem-solving tool to design business objectives or improvements, the “deliverables” are small experiments we will try to achieve the impact that will help us solve our problem.

-In a HBR article, Deborah Mills-Scofield answered her own question "What’s the difference between outputs and outcomes?" as follows: outputs are extrinsic and outcomes intrinsic.
-Usually, outputs are artifacts like documents, software programs, or other physical "shippable stuff ", like training, and workshops; outcomes are knowledge transferred and behaviors changed.
-Outcomes are the difference made by the outputs: better support service, more convenient home banking experience.
+In an HBR article, Deborah Mills-Scofield answered her own question "What’s the difference between outputs and outcomes?" as follows: outputs are extrinsic and outcomes are intrinsic.
+Usually, outputs are artefacts like documents, software programs, or other physical "shippable stuff ", like training, and workshops; outcomes are knowledge transferred and behaviours changed.
+Outcomes are the difference made by the outputs: better support service, a more convenient home banking experience.
 Outcomes are the benefit our customers receive from our output.
 Deborah makes this distinction exceedingly clear: